digital-october/blog/readme.md

 `composer install`

-Create a Database (MySQL, PostgreSQL)
+Create a Database (MySQL or PostgreSQL)

 fill in the **.env** file, note the **.env.example**